diku-dk/futhark/docs/man/futhark-bench.rst

 ===========

 This tool is the recommended way to benchmark Futhark programs.
-Programs are compiled using the specified backend (``futhark c`` by default), then run a number of times for each test case, and the average runtime printed on standard output.
+Programs are compiled using the specified backend (``c`` by default), then run a number of times for each test case, and the average runtime printed on standard output.
 Refer to :ref:`futhark-test(1)` for information on how to format test data.
 A program will be ignored if it contains no data sets - it will not even be compiled.

 If compilation of a program fails, then ``futhark bench`` will abort immediately.
 If execution of a test set fails, an error message will be printed and benchmarking will continue (and ``--json`` will write the file), but a non-zero exit code will be returned at the end.

+The number of runs is determined automatically: at least ``-r`` runs, or repeated runs for half a second, whichever is longer.
+If the measurements from these runs exhibit enough uncertainty, the tool will enter a "convergence loop" where it first discards the initial measurements as potential outliers, and then performs more runs until a stable mean is reached.

 OPTIONS
 =======